fsadata/RegisterAFoodBusinessDataStandard/Data Standard.md

 ### 67. Establishment Address Street
 **JSON Name:** `establishment_street`
 **Data Type and Size:** String (256)
-**Description of Field and Reason for Collection:** "Street Name of the food business establishment address.
-Data retrieved from the address record supplied by API call to the Postcoder service or entered by the food business operator user."
+**Description of Field and Reason for Collection:** This is a legacy field, it is still presented within the data standard for any legacy integrations.
+This field may be removed from the standard at a later date and should not be used within any new integrations.
+This field is currently a mirror of estabishment_address_line_2
 **Source of Data:** Data entered by the food business operator user.
 **Validation Rules:** Must be present.
 **Validation Implemented in RAFB:** ASCII String.